Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 ## Automation and AI

 Use [Processor](./Processor/Processor.md) in a web browser to connect sources and run document workflows.
-It is not currently accessible from the desktop app.
+It is not currently accessible from the desktop app, although we will be adding it for desktop apps connected to supported environments.
 Start with [Setup and access](./Processor/Setup-and-Access.md).

-Self-hosted AI requires a separate [AI engine](./AI/AI-Overview.md) and configured model providers.
-Choose hosted providers or [local models](./AI/Model-Providers.md#local-models).
+Self-hosted servers can run AI on [their own AI engine](./AI/Self-Hosting-the-AI-Engine.md), with hosted providers or [local models](./AI/Model-Providers.md#local-models), or use [Stirling Cloud AI](./AI/Stirling-Cloud-AI.md) through a linked Stirling account.
+See [AI Overview](./AI/AI-Overview.md).

 Open **Settings → Usage & Billing** to view your plan and usage.